PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-04 20:11:58
+Last updated: 2024-04-04 20:12:31
-Random Quote: In Texas, the holy trinity is God, Football and barbecue.
-Not necessarily in that order. - Sheldon Cooper
+Random Quote: "Everybody else can see Ben, right?"
+"Yeah, and he's a complete d-ckhead." - Allison Hargreeves